Read in 5 minutes

 Working with car collectors is a joy because they are exceptionally passionate about their pursuit.
 Our clients not only appreciate the beauty and craftsmanship of these automobiles, they also have a blast with their acquisitions—driving, racing and sharing the experience with the tight-knit community of equally engaged collectors.

-Whether you have a Bugatti or Bentley competing in this summer’s Concours d'Elegance or are contemplating which vehicle will start you down this road, we’re here to help make sure your classic car collection brings more pleasure than concern.
+Whether you have a Bugatti or Bentley competing in the Concours d'Elegance or are contemplating which vehicle will start you down this road, we’re here to help make sure your classic car collection brings more pleasure than concern.
 Below, our team answers a few common questions around protecting an investment in classic cars.

 What do I need to worry about?

 Everything that concerns a regular car owner—accidents, breakdowns and theft— but multiplied by 10.
 A classic or vintage car is fragile, rare and valuable.
 In fact, sometimes it is irreplaceable so there are unique risks when owning a collectible like this.